The health and safety profession is entering a new era, one defined by change, innovation and opportunity.

 Legislation is the bedrock of the profession and staying compliant the bedrock of any professional.
 Applying complex legal requirements into the workplace requires a knowledge of new and upcoming regulation.

-At Manchester hear from expert health and safety lawyers who understand that the key to new safety legislation is in its application; and learn about the Building Safety Act, Martyn’s Law and how to protect yourself legally in the AI revolution keeping you ahead of the compliance curve.
+At London hear from expert health and safety lawyers who understand that the key to new safety legislation is in its application; and learn about the Building Safety Act, Martyn’s Law and how to protect yourself legally in the AI revolution keeping you ahead of the compliance curve.